• Skip to primary navigation

 Instructions

-5. Let cool completely and store in air tight container for up to 2 weeks at room temp or store them in the freezer for up to a month.
+• Cool Completely and store in airtight container for up to 2 weeks at room temperature or store them in the freezer for 3 months.

 Notes